GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 instance.method1(4)

 # THEREFORE...
-instance.A			# >> OUTPUT: 1
+instance.attr1			# >> OUTPUT: 1
-instance.B			# >> OUTPUT: 2
+instance.attr2			# >> OUTPUT: 2
-instance.C			# >> OUTPUT: 4
+instance.attr3			# >> OUTPUT: 4

 CLASS.method2(4)		# >> OUTPUT: True
 ```

 ## Magic Method

 Magic method is a special method which has Double UNDERscores(dunder) on both side of its name.
-These method generally represents operator, and are referenced to overload operator to modify the operator's functionality.
+These method generally represents operator, and are used when overloading operator to modify the operator's functionality.

 Previously encountered `__init__` method used for instance initialization is one of the widely used magic method.
 More can be seen on the table below: